All Hideo Kojima games in order of release

 1987 – Metal Gear

-Released on the little-known MSX2 console, Metal Gear is the first game that Hideo Kojima had full control over as the director while also contributing as a designer and writer.
+Released on the little-known MSX2 console, Metal Gear is the first game that Hideo Kojima had complete control over, with him serving as director, lead designer, and writer.
 Metal Gear changed the face of the stealth genre and put it on the path to where it is today.
-Although Metal Gear was later released for the Famicom (NES), that version contained extra levels and changes that weren’t overseen by Kojima.
+Although Metal Gear was later released for the Famicom (NES), that version contained extra levels and changes ꦓnot overseen by Kojima.

 1988 – Snatcher

-Snatcher is Kojima’s take on the cyberpunk genre, with similarities to Blade Runner and Akira.
+Snatcher is Kojima’s take on the cyberpunk genre, drawing influence from genre-definers like Blade Runner and Akira.
 It’s a visual novel/graphic adventure game in a similar style to modern games like Phoenix Wright.
 The player-controlled character, Gillian Seed, hunts for human-looking robots called Snatchers that have taken the place of humans.
-I did say it’s similar to Blade Runner.
+I did say it’s similar to Blade Runner

-The game was originally a Japan exclusive on the PC-8801 and MSX2 in 1988 before coming to the PC-Engine in 1992, and the US/Europe on the Sega CD in 1994, as well as the PlayStation and Sega Saturn in Japan in 1996.
+The game was originally a Japan exclusive on the PC-8801 and MSX2 in 1988 before coming to the PC-Engine in 1992, the US/Europe on the Sega CD in 1994, and the PlayStation and Sega Saturn in Japan in 1996.
 Despite its positive reception, it hasn’t received a modern re-release.

 1990 – Metal Gear 2: Solid Snake

 The Kojima sequel to Metal Gear wasn’t the first sequel to the original game.
 Konami had tasked other developers with creating a sequel, Snake’s Revenge, for the US and Europe.
-Rumor has it Kojima wasn’t aware, and after he found out the game was in development, he was asked to create his own sequel, which became Metal Gear 2: Solid Snake and was originally only released in Japan.
-The 🌠two seque🍷ls were released within months of each other, albeit not in the same countries.
+Rumor has it that Kojima wasn’t aware a sequel was being made.
+After discovering the game was in development, he took over production of the sequel, which became Metal Gear 2: Solid Snake, which was in♏itially only released in Japan.
+The two sequels were released within months of each other, albeit not in t𓂃he same countries.

 1994 – Policenauts

-Another graphic adventure game that Kojima first got the idea for while developing Snatcher, Policenauts is a hard sci-fi police story set in the far-off years of 2013 and 2040 as human𝓰ity creates human colonies in space.
-The game was way ahead of its time in terms of storytelling in video games, something that Kojima has been noted for throughout his career.
+Another graphic adventure game that Kojima first got the idea for while developing Snatcher, Policenauts is a grounded sci-fi police story set in the far-off years of 2013 and 2040 as humanity creates human colonies in space.
+The game was way ahead of its time in terms of storytelling in video games, which has always been one of Kojima’s top areas of innovation.

 1998 – Metal Gear Solid

-There was an eight-year gap between Metal Gear 2: Solid Snake and the release of Metal Gear Solid and a mighty 11 years for Western audiences to wait for another Metal Gear game from Kojima.
+There was an eight-year gap between Metal Gear 2: Solid Snake and the release of Metal Gear Solid, and Western audiences had to wait a mighty 11 years for another Metal Gear game from Kojima.
 But it was worth the wait.

-The first 3D game in the series, Metal Gear Solid set the blueprint for every MGS game that followed.
-If you had to choose one game to graphically showcase the jump from the SNES generation to the PlayStation, Metal Gear Solid could be it.
-MGS is where the stealth gameplay formula and storytelling that the franchise is now known for really star🥂ted to take shape.
+The first 3D game in the series, Metal Gear Solid set the standard every MGS game released after it followed.
+Pick MGS if you have to choose one game to show the jump in graphics from the SNES generation to the PlayStation.
+MGS is wh🍰er🔯e the stealth gameplay formula and storytelling that the franchise is now known for started to take shape.

 2001 – Metal Gear Solid 2: Sons of Liberty

 The , Metal Gear Solid 2: Sons of Liberty was an all-around masterpiece of its time.
-Sons of Liberty successfully built on the groundwork laid by Metal Gear Solid as a technical showcase.
+Sons of Liberty successfully built on the groundwork of Metal Gear Solid as a technical showcase.

 However, the game is perhaps best remembered for its surprise protagonist switch that divided fans.
 Although the game starts with Solid Snake as the playable character during the prologue, it then switches to Raiden, in his debut, for the rest of the game.
 Kojima even went as far as having to trick players and keep the playable character change a surprise.
-It’s difficult to imagine a game on the scale of MGS 2 getting away with that today.
+It isn’t easy to imagine a game on the scale of MGS 2 getting away with that today.

 2003 – Boktai: The Sun is in Your Hand

-What do you make ꧋after creating one of the best 𝔉games of all time?
-Why, a family-friendly Game Boy Advance title that requires players to use the sun to charge their virtual weapons, of course.
+What do you make after creating one of the best games ever?
+A family-friendly Game Boy Advance title that requires players to use the sun to charge their virtual weapons.
+Clas🐲sic Kojima.

 2004 – Metal Gear Solid 3: Snake Eater

-Chronologically, the earliest game in the Metal Gear Solid franchise, Metal Gear Solid 3: Snake Eater, had a lot to live up to following Sons of Liberty, and boy did it.
-Snake Eater went back to the Cold War era of the 1960s to tell the early story of Big Boss when he was known as Naked Snake.
+Chronologically, the earliest game in the Metal Gear Solid franchise, Metal Gear Solid 3: Snake Eater, had much to live up to following Sons of Liberty, and boy did it.
+Snake Eater went back to the Cold War era of the 1960s to tell the story of Big Boss, aka Naked Snake.
 Although, like Sons of Liberty and Raiden, Kojima was pre-release.

-The jungle setting was a big change from prior games and allowed players more freedom.
-The idea with Snake Eater was for players to have to work their way to the enemy base from a starting point far away.
-This was combined with a more in-depth health system that requires players to maintain Snake’s health, energy, a𒉰nd specific injuries, such as broken legs, that affect gameplay.
+The jungle setting significantly changed from prior games and allowed players more freedom.
+The idea with Snake Eater was for players to work their way to the enemy base from a remote starting point.
+This was combined with a more in-depth health system that requires players to maintain Snake’s health, energy, and specific injuries, s🔜uch as broken legs, that affect gameplay.

-One area of Snake Eater that received criticism at the time was the camouflage system that gave a hard number to the player’s visibility.
-100% camouflage means you’re essentially invisible, and the number scales down to 0%, i.e., visible.
-Players have to match their camo patt꧃ern and other elements to the surroundings as they’re playing to manage stealth.
-It was an interesting idea but not one that was wholly appreciated at the time.
+One area of Snake Eater that received criticism at the time was the camouflage system, which assigned a percentage number to the player’s visibility.
+10ဣ0% camouflage means you👍’re essentially invisible, and the number scales down to 0%, i.e., visible.
+Players have to match their camo pattern and other elements to the surroundings as they’re playing to manage stealth.
+It was an interesting idea but not wholly appreciated at the time.

-The fan favorite is currently getting the remake treatment with Metal Gear Solid Delta: Snake Eater, announced for current gen consoles in May 2023.
-It’ll be inter♛esting to see what, if anything, is done with the camo system in that game.
+The fan favorite is getting the remake treatment with Metal Gear Solid Delta: Snake Eater, announced for current-gen consoles in May 2023.
+It’ll be interesting to see what,🍎 if anything, is done with the camo system in that game.

 2008 – Metal Gear Solid 4: Guns of the Patriots

-Guns of the Patriots is a love letter to fans of the series with cutscenes that you need to be a fan to love.
-The epilogue cutscene alone clocks in at over an hour in length.
-Though the game is the conclusion to Soli🌞d Snake’s story, so it’s not exactly surprising.
+Guns of the Patriots is a love letter to series fans, with cutscenes that serve as the conclusion to many of the series’ long-running plot threads.
+Heck, the epilogue clocks in at over an hour.
+Since the game is the conclusion to Solid Snake’s story, so it’s not exactly surprising.

 Meanwhile, the Psyche meter brings a battlefield psychology aspect to the game.
 Like the various health aspects in Snake Eater that had to be managed, the Psyche meter must be managed by reducing Snake’s stressors.
 These could include being hunted and killing too many enemies.
 Using non-lethal methods on enemies reduces the meter, and if it gets too full, Snake can have trouble aiming or pass out.